Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 How will we cut them?

-At this point, you can clearly state what kind of service you need.
-If you want a short haircut, say so.
+At this point you can clearly state what kind of service you need.
+If you want a short cut, say so.
 If you want a layered cut, say so.
-Let’s listen to a few prompts you might need when you’re getting a haircut in Italy.
+Let’s listen to some of the requests you may need when getting a haircut in Italy.

 Vorrei un taglio corto e scalato.